-- This EPA focuses on the role of molecular pathology in anatomic pathology practice, and includes in situ hybridization, PCR-based testing, cytogenetics, and next-generation sequencing. - This EPA includes assessing specimen adequacy for molecular testing and suggesting appropriate tests, typically after review of light microscopy, as well as interpreting and integrating the molecular results into the final report. - This EPA does not include the interpretation of complex raw data (e.g., nextgeneration sequencing).
+- This EPA focuses on the role of molecular pathology in anatomic pathology practice, and includes in situ hybridization, PCR-based testing, cytogenetics, and nextgeneration sequencing. - This EPA includes assessing specimen adequacy for molecular testing and suggesting appropriate tests, typically after review of light microscopy, as well as interpreting and/or integrating the molecular results into the final report. - This EPA does not include the interpretation of complex raw data (e.g., next-generation sequencing). - This EPA may be observed in simulation.